-If you plan to use social media to connect with your clients, make sure you engage with those who are interacting.
+If you plan to use social media to prospect for insurance clients, make sure you engage with those who are interacting.
 For example, when someone comments with a question on your Facebook post about auto insurance facts, respond with helpful and concise information.
-Providing helpful information on your social channels helps your audience see you as a reliable source of information, which helps to establish your credibility and build trust with potential clients.
+This helps your audience see you as a reliable source of information, which establishes your credibility and builds trust with potential clients.

 Go beyond breaking news, too.
-Social media posts are a great opportunity for insurance agents to share educational and instructional content that will help followers understand the nuances of your products and the industry at large.
+Social media posts are a great opportunity for insurance agents to provide educational and instructional content that will help followers understand the nuances of your products and the industry at large.
 When sharing content, make sure to explain how the subject matter will benefit your followers to encourage them to click and read the article.
-By sharing valuable, quality content, you let your clients know that you understand and care about their needs and concerns.
+Think about the questions you get asked most frequently – can you answer some of them on social media for the benefit of your followers?
+By posting valuable, quality content, you let your clients know that you understand and care about their needs and concerns.

-At Farm Bureau, we provide weekly social media content for insurance agents, like new articles, videos and additional content about our insurance products and services, that agents can share with their current or prospective clients.
-Our content is strategically created to align with our products, promotions and national observances so agents can share the most relevant information on their personal websites and across their social platforms.
+At Farm Bureau, we provide access to a wide range of content for social media that agents can share with their current or prospective clients.
+We strategically create content to align with our products, promotions and national observances so agents can share the most relevant information across their social platforms.

 Maintain a Consistent Posting Schedule